This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Placed a checkmark next to Auto-copy Data.

-- Select a target study from the Auto-copy Target dropdown list.
+- Select the target study from the Auto-copy Target dropdown list.

 Recall Copied Rows

-If you have permission to delete from the assay's dataset in a particular study, you can also recall rows from the dataset's grid view.
-Select one or more dataset rows and click the Recall button
+If you have edit permission on the copied dataset in the target study, you have the option to "recall" the copied row(s).
+Select one or more rows and click Recall

 What Do Green Checks and Red X's Mean?

-The "green check" or "red X" icons are relevant to specimen matches only
+The "green check" or "red X" icons when copying are relevant to specimen matches only